-As many readers know, Amy and I are fans of the toasty warm places: Florida, Mexico, the Caribbean, etc. So when the chance for a free trip to Oahu presented itself, I pounced like a hungry cheetah on a weakened caribou.
-For some unfathomable reason, my name appeared on the Waikiki Ad Club’s wish list of judges for the Pele Awards (kind of like the Addy’s…except THEY’RE IN HAWAII!
+When the chance for a free trip to Oahu Hawai‘i presented itself, I pounced like a hungry cheetah on a weakened caribou.
+As many readers know, Amy and I are fans of the toasty warm places: Florida, Mexico, the Caribbean, etc. So we were happily surprised when, for some unfathomable reason, my name appeared on the Waikiki Ad Club’s wish list of judges for the Pele Awards (they’re kind of like the ADDY’s…except THEY’RE IN HAWAII!
 Yeah, baby!).

 One can only guess why, but in keeping with my don’t-look-a-gift-horse-in-the-maw philosophy, I packed up a bag and dragged Amy to paradise for the weekend.
 My first impression of Oahu was that it was a very dark place, due possibly to the fact that we arrived at what was 3am our time Thursday night, or rather Friday morning.
 (Going out, it’s a six-hour flight.
 Coming back, it’s only four.
 Go figure.)
 A twenty dollar cab-ride later found us standing in the registration line behind the entire flight crew from Air New Zealand.
 A small eternity later, we found that they were training hotel personnel while we were doing our best impression of the walking dead.
 Thankfully, I didn’t have to be awake for another four hours.